Do You Know (Jessica Simpson album): Critical reception

-One of the few exceptions, the New York Post said that "she's created an album where she consistently shows off her full-bodied voice with solid, yet simple tunes that don't overthink the music." and "Do You Know is the CD's best song and the one that is bound to earn her a country Grammy in February."
-Also, Country Weekly magazine gave a three-star rating out of five, with critic Chris Neal saying that although Simpson seemed to be "trying a little too hard" on some songs, the album was "solid pop-country fare with a lyrical emphasis on sensuality and self-esteem."
+In a more positive review, the New York Post said that "she's created an album where she consistently shows off her full-bodied voice with solid, yet simple tunes that don't overthink the music."
+Country Weekly magazine's Chris Neal said that although Simpson seemed to be "trying a little too hard" on some songs, the album was "solid pop-country fare with a lyrical emphasis on sensuality and self-esteem."

 Commercial performance

-Despite selling only 65,000 copies in its first week, Do You Know debuted at number four on the US Billboard 200, but fell rapidly, dropping out of that list in only nine weeks.
-At the same time, it dropped rapidly out of the top twenty on the Country Albums Chart, where it had held the top spot for only one week.
-Overall, the album has dramatically underperformed compared to the sales of Simpson's previous album.
+Selling 65,000 copies in its first week, Do You Know debuted at number four on the US Billboard 200, charting for nine weeks.
 As February 2009, it has sold 173,000 copies in the United States.

-Promotion

-It was announced that Simpson would be supporting Rascal Flatts on tour as their opening act.

 Singles

-Her debut country single, "Come On Over" was released to digital downloads on June 24, 2008.In the United States, "Come on Over" became the most-added song to country radio for the week of June 6, 2008, debuting at number 41 on the Billboard Hot Country Songs chart.
+The first single from the album, "Come On Over", was released on June 24, 2008.
+In the United States, "Come on Over" became the most-added song to country radio for the week of June 6, 2008, debuting at number 41 on the Billboard Hot Country Songs chart.
 It broke a record held by Miranda Lambert ("Me and Charlie Talking") and Brad Cotter ("I Meant To") for highest-debuting first chart entry by a solo artist; both artists debuted at number 42 on that same chart.
-Achievement entering reached Billboard Hot 100 at number sixty-five, becoming Simpson's first song to enter to this list since 2006.
-Also managed to position in Billboard Digital Songs at No. 41.
+The song peaked at number 18 on the chart.
+On July 12, 2008, the song peaked at number sixty-five on the Billboard Hot 100.
 As of July 2014, "Come on Over" has sold 470,000 paid digital downloads in the United States, according to Nielsen SoundScan.
-However, the song was a success and peaked at 18th in Hot Country Songs.

 The second single, "Remember That", was released in October, and peaked at number forty-two on the Hot Country Songs chart.
-To date, "Remember That" has sold 207,000 paid digital downloads according to Nielsen Soundscan.
+"Remember That" has sold 207,000 paid digital downloads according to Nielsen Soundscan.